ishan0102/ishan.coffee/content/notes/Idea List.md

 - BeReal memories downloader.
 - Notion page for all LeetCode problems with better solutions.
 - Predict stable diffusion prompts from the images, can train on DiffusionDB.
 - LeetCode but for debugging, currently no way to practice scenario-specific debugging.
+Solved: [1](https://sadservers.com)
 - Stable diffusion + Recaptcha.
 - Twitter except it's just posts your friends have *liked*.
 - An easy way to analyze scrapes of your own liked tweets in embedding space, something better than grep.